MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/uiautomation.md

 |-----|-----|
 |Failed to select the specified options in the drop down list|Indicates a problem selecting the specified options in the drop down list|

-## Images
-Interact with images on the entire desktop or part of it
 ## Windows
 Windows manipulation regarding size, state visibility, focus
 ### <a name="getwindowbase"></a> Get window